Aircloak/aircloak/cloak/docs/diffix.md

 The procedure for `date`, `time`, and `datetime` columns is similar but differs in the following two ways:
 1. In step 5, the closest snapped value is computed from '1900-01-01' (rather than zero, as is the case with numeric columns).
-2. In step 6, the max is expanded by adding 50 years (rather than multiplying by 10).
+2. In step 6, the range is expanded by adding 50 years (rather than multiplying by 10).
 [aircloak/aircloak#3794](https://github.com/Aircloak/aircloak/issues/3794)

 # Handle incoming SQL